namad/source-foundation-docs/cli-color-generator.md

 <a href="https://codepen.io/oxn-krtv/full/ExOwLBz" target="_blank">See example on CodePen →</a>

 #### Accents
-Each accent is defined with tree values.
 The color is defined by its initial HUE value.
 {% include code-block-start.html class="min-w-[342px]" caption="./source.config.json" %}
 ```js
 {